bruhe002/Threading_HW/README.md

 Each row is created into a PCB object and is placed into an array which will be passed to one of the four algorithms.
 The array is sorted by arrival time once filled.

 Once a file is accepted. the program will then display a menu asking the user to enter a number (An exception is used to make sure the input is correct).
 Input 1 will pass the array into the FCFS alogrithm; Input 2 will pass the array into the SJF algorithm; Input 3 will pass the array into the PPS algorithm; and Input 4 will pass the array into the RR algorithm.

+As the algorithm is ran, the user will see a display of which process is running at a certain time.
+The algorithm will pause for 1 second to display the information.
+This 1 second represents the one millisecond of a process's burst time, and gives the user time to see the information.
+Once a process is finished running, a message will display that the process has ended and at what time.

+Once all the processes have finished running, the program will display the Average Wait Time (AWT), Average Turnaround Time (ATT), and Average Response Time (ART = ATT - AWT).

+After the algorithm finishes running, the PCB variables are reset (except for those provide by *input.txt*) and the user is prompted to choose another algorithm to run.

+If the user chooses Input 5, the program will terminate.